DEFRA/defra-docker-node/README.md

 On commit to master Jenkins will build both `node` and `node-development` images and push them to the `defradigital` organisation in GitHub if the tag specified in the `version` map within the `./Jenkinsfile` does not already exist in Docker Hub.

 This image uses the [Defra Docker Shared Jenkins library](https://github.com/DEFRA/defra-docker-jenkins) to abstract pipeline complexity from repository.
 See repository for further usage details.

+## Image vulnerability scanning

+A GitHub Action runs a nightly Anchore Engine scan of the image published to Docker, and will build and scan pre-release images on push.
+At present only the latest Node.js 14 image is scanned.
+Scanning of the Node.js 12 image will be added in the future.

+This ensures Defra services that use the parent images are starting from a known secure foundation, and can limit patching to only newly added libraries.

+For more details see [Image Scanning](IMAGE_SCANNING.md)

 ## Licence